max3-2/itsh5py/docs/installation.md

 in doubt, always open the file with `h5py.File()` and check.
 Feel free to report missing or buggy data types and they will be implemented if possible.
 - *numpy* object arrays are not supported.
-- Keys of the dictionary which will be saved should only be strings to avoid.
+- Keys of the dictionary which will be saved should only be strings to avoid any ambiguity.
 Any other typer are not tested and most likely will fail.
 - Lazy slicing of arrays is not supported (yet).
 - Long tuples and mixed type lists will be saved element-wise and thus be slow.
 This is recognizable starting at approx. 100 elements.